Long Data Type (Visual Basic)

 The default value of Long is 0.

 Interop Considerations.
-If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, keep in mind that Long has a different data width (32 bits) in other environments.
+If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, remember that Long has a different data width (32 bits) in other environments.
 If you are passing a 32-bit argument to such a component, declare it as Integer instead of Long in your new Visual Basic code.

 Furthermore, Automation does not support 64-bit integers on Windows 95, Windows 98, Windows ME, or Windows 2000.
-You cannot pass a Visual Basic Long argument to an Automation component on these platforms.
+You cannot pass a Visual Basic Long argument to an Automation component on these operating systems.

 Widening.
 The Long data type widens to Decimal, Single, or Double.
-This means you can convert Byte to any of these types without encountering aerror.
+This means you can convert Long to any one of these types without encountering a System.OverflowException error.

 Type Characters.
 Appending the literal type character L to a literal forces it to the Long data type.
 Appending the identifier type character & to any identifier forces it to Long.